25+ Tearing Paper Activities: Turn Ripping into Play & Learning

 Tongs + Cups

-Ripped paper, especially shredded crinkle strips, will be easier to pick up and move with tongs.
-Your toddler can explore picking up the pieces and stuffing them into cups using the tongs.
+Ripped paper, like shredded crinkle strips, are fun to transfer with tongs.
+Children can explore picking up the pieces and stuffing them into cups using the tongs.

-Extend this activity by pretending the paper shreds are pasta.
-You can even add crumbled paper (veggie) meatballs to the sensory bin.
+Extension: Add a touch of make-believe and pretend the paper shreds are pasta.
+You can even add crumbled paper “meatballs” to the sensory bin.

 Plastic Containers + Lids